ElFahsi-Abdessalam/ElFahsi-Abdel/README.md

 - 👋 Hi, I’m @ElFahsi-Abdel
-- 👀 I’m interested in ...
+- 👀 I’m interested in development and the network
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ElFahsi-Abdel/ElFahsi-Abdel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.